 Also excelling is Green Bay Packers' signal-caller Aaron Rodgers (remember him?), with NFL MVP odds of +300.
 The Pack went 13-3 last season, but after they drafted QB Jordan Love in the first round this offseason, some started to question if Rodgers was nearing the end of his reign as one of the NFL's elite.
 The 36-year-old Rodgers, a future Hall-of-Famer, has responded by throwing for 2578 yards, 26 touchdowns, and three interceptions.

 Fourth in MVP odds (+700) is surging Cardinals QB Kyler Murray, while a three-way tie has emerged for fifth (+2,500) between familiar face Tom Brady, Bills QB Josh Allen, and Comeback Player of the Year candidate Ben Roethlisberger.

-Twelve of the last 13 NFL MVPs have been quarterbacks, so it's little surprise that the Top-10 favorites are all QBs.
-The first non-QBs on this list are running backs Derrick Henry, Christian McCaffrey, and Saquon Barkley (along with more quarterbacks) tied at +5,000.
+Twelve of the last 13 NFL MVPs have been quarterbacks, so it's little surprise that QBs dominate the top of the odds board.
+The first non-QB on this list is running back Dalvin Cook at +3,000.

 No wide receiver has ever won MVP, while the last defensive player to take home the hardware was Lawrence Taylor in 1986.
 L.A.
-Rams DT Aaron Donald has the best odds of any defensive player at +7,500 while last year's NFL's Offensive Player of the Year Michael Thomas is the top WR bet at a whopping +10,000.
+Rams DT Aaron Donald and Pittsburgh Steelers LB TJ Watt have the best odds among defensive players at +10,000, while no wide receivers are currently found on the odds board.

 Here are the current odds to win the 2020 NFL MVP: